If you’re concerned about changes in

 - Is it going to get worse?

-have many feelings about this.
-It can be helpful to talk about your feelings.
+frightening.
+It can be helpful to talk about your feelings with your family,

-professional counseling or a support group.
-Try to learn as much as you can
+counseling or a support group.
+Try to learn as much as you can about your

-about your condition.
-Make sure arrangements are made for your ongoing care, and
+condition.
+Make sure arrangements are made for your ongoing care, and take care

-take care of yourself.
+of yourself.
 Stay physically active and involved with others.
-Let
+Let someone you